HD60Hz/squad-lab1-store/README.md

 ```

 ##### REPL
-Instead of identifing the product by index in list of inventory.
+Instead of identifing the product by index in inventory.
 We now have a dedicated id.
-Because we use a ``dict`` and keys are accessible like indexes, there is not a lot of change
+Because we use a ``dict`` and keys are accessible like indices, there is not a lot of change

 ```python
     ...